 Visible signs that you may have poor circulation

 Feeling cold in your extremities

-Since blood is not getting to your hands and feet, they go down in temperature.
+Since blood isn’t getting to your hands and feet, they start feeling colder.
 That’s why they feel as cold in the summer as they do in the winter.

 Marks on your skin

 - Pay attention to red or purplish marks on your feet or calves.
-Your toes may look bruised or blueish.
+Your toes may look bruised or bluish.

 Deficient blood circulation interferes with your kidneys and results in inflammation in certain parts of your body.